Abscess Requiring Drainage

 Unlike other infections, antibiotics alone will not usually cure an abscess.
 In general an abscess must open and drain in order for it to improve.
 Sometimes draining occurs on its own, but generally it must be opened with the help of a warm compress or by a doctor in a procedure called incision and drainage.

 If your wound begins to develop an infection, it is important to recognize the symptoms so they can be treated as early as possible.
 If redness begins to spread out from the wound, or if it begins to swell and increase in tenderness, or if you see green or yellow pus, you should seek medical attention immediately.
 Other signs include swollen lymph nodes, body aches, chills, or fever.

-After your wound is treated at iCare, the practitioner will leave you with specific instructions for caring for your wound after your visit.
+After your wound is treated at iCare, the practitioner will leave you with specific instructions for caring for your wound.
 However, as a general guide, it is best to keep all wounds clean in order to prevent infection.
 Wash your wound with clean water and a mild soap per your doctor’s instructions.
 If provided with an antibiotic cream, apply a thin layer before dressing it.
 Dress or bandage your wound loosely so that blood flow is not restricted, and be sure to change the dressing daily so that an infection does not begin to grow.
 Refrain from scratching any itchy scabs so that they can heal properly.